A-Z of Car Stuff

 Early Allard creations were Trials Specials using Ford Flathead V8s but later cars including the L-Type, M-Type, P-Type, J2 and J2X utilised a range of American power plants including Cadillac, Chrysler, Buick and Oldsmobile.

 The swan-song Palm Beach model mainly used European Ford 4 and 6 cylinder engines but one was built with a US V8.

 NB: See upcoming post – “A is for Allard”!

 Giotto Bizzarrini cut his engineering teeth at Alfa and then Ferrari where he was intimately involved in creating the 250GT and the 250GTO.
 After being booted out of Ferrari – he also created (with Piero Drogo) the 250GT derived “Breadvan” for Count Giovanni Volpi.

 Despite having created the legendary Lamborghini V12 – Bizzarrini recognised the potential of using mass produced American V8 engines when he was asked to assess a Gordon GT (aka Gordon Keeble) as a possible basis for creating a luxury GT for Renzo Rivolta.
 This resulted in the Iso Rivolta GT and later the Iso Grifo which utilised the Corvette V8 and De Dion suspension as used in the Gordon GT.

 Bizzarrini continued development of the Grifo design (still utilising the Chevy Corvette engine) in the guise of the Bizzarrini badged Strada and Corsa cars.
-His traditionally front engine cars remained competitive thanks him ticking the engines well back in the chassis and by maintain a low frontal profile and create what amounted to be a mid- engined car despite it being front engined.
+His traditionally front engine cars remained competitive thanks him placing the engines well back and low down in the chassis to maintain a low frontal profile and create what amounted to be a mid- engined car despite it being front engined.